 Insects and pests: when your council can help

 Every council varies in the pest control service it provides.
 Belfast City Council provides a free control service for most pests.
-Other councils will simply provide advice, or control for a fee.
-It is best to check pest control provision of your local council by contacting your council.
+Other councils will simply provide advice or control for a fee.
+Contact your local council to check its pest control provision.

 Typically, councils will help you to get rid of some or all of the following: